THE CHALLENGES OF CHAIRING A MULTI ACADEMY TRUST

-The role of Chair for a multi academy Trust (MAT) is an unpaid one but this is no reason to do anything else but a professional job leading the affairs of the board.
-After all, the MAT and it’s board of trustees have very important responsibilities.
+The role of Chair for a multi academy Trust (MAT) is to lead the affairs of the Trust board.
+The MAT and it’s board of trustees have very important responsibilities.
 The Trust is not only responsible for the children’s education and quality of school experience, it must ensure safety and wellbeing at all times.
 Chairing a MAT also has onerous responsibilities for the performance and statutory duties as a limited company.
 A poor or ineffectual board will inevitably impact all these things.

 I inherited a board which had it’s share of politics and I wanted the very capable MAT executives to be free of such encumbrances.
 As such, a number of trustees were encouraged to move on and we went on to construct a board which focussed on issues and not personalities.